Everything about Self Driving Cars Explained for Non-Engineers

-You will most likely say, “You stupid fuck, elephants are... okay never mind, here’s a photograph of an elephant, this is what it looks like.
+You will most likely say, “You stupid jerk, elephants are... okay never mind, here’s a photograph of an elephant, this is what it looks like.
 Stay away from them.”

 And then I go off to safari.

-Next week you get to know that I still managed to run into an elephant and almost ended up getting killed.
+Next week you get to know that I still managed to run into an elephant and almost ended up getting trampled.
 You ask me what happened.

 I reply, “I don’t know, I did see this huge animal but it didn’t look anything like the photo you showed me, so I thought it was safe to play with and I went ahead and pulled the little wagging thing.
 Here’s the photograph of the animal I took before that…”